DSuveges/BabyGrowth/README.md

 ___ToDo list for further versions:___
 * Support all available measures: weight, length, head circumference
-* Plot become optional, just a calculator to get baby percentile.
+* Plot becomes optional, just a calculator to get baby percentile
-* More rubust error hangling
+* More rubust error handling
-* customizable units on the chart (eg. lb-s instead of kg)
+* Customizable units on the chart (e.g. lb-s instead of kg)

 ___Usage, parameters:___
 ```